 Abramson Cancer Center of the University of Pennsylvania Last Modified: November 1, 2001

 Mouth sores are small cuts or open ulcers that can occur anywhere in the mouth.
 The sores may be bright red or may have small white patches in the middle, and sometimes may bleed.
-Patients receiving chemotherapy to the head and neck area may develop mouth sores.
-Other causes include radiation therapy, infection, dehydration, poor mouth care, oxygen therapy, excessive use of alcohol and/or tobacco, and lack of protein in the diet.
+Patients receiving radiation therapy to the head and neck area may develop mouth sores.
+Other causes include chemotherapy, infection, dehydration, poor mouth care, oxygen therapy, excessive use of alcohol and/or tobacco, and lack of protein in the diet.

 There are a variety of things that you can do to prevent mouth sores, or to minimize pain or discomfort and promote healing should they occur: